-The optimum RF drive power for maximum diffraction efficiency is given by 'Psat' (e.g. at 120W).
+The optimum RF drive power for maximum diffraction efficiency is given by 'Psat' (e.g. at 120W in this plot).
 This scales with active aperture height and the wavelength^2

-Due to the $\sin^2$ response, a ~20% reduction in RF power from the absolute maximum at Psat, results in a ~5% reduction in efficiency.
+Due to the \sin^2 response, a ~20% reduction in RF power from the absolute maximum at Psat, results in a ~5% reduction in efficiency.
 This small sacrifice should be considered to reduce thermal dissipation and minimize undesirable thermal lensing effects.